Europa (consort of Zeus): Etymology

 It is common in ancient Greek mythology and geography to identify lands or rivers with female figures.
 Thus, Europa is first used in a geographic context in the Homeric Hymn to Delian Apollo, in reference to the western shore of the Aegean Sea.

 As a name for a part of the known world, it is first used in the 6th century BC by Anaximander and Hecataeus.

-The weakness of an etymology with εὐρύς (eurus), is 1. that the -u stem of εὐρύς disappears in Εὐρώπη Europa and 2. the expected form εὐρυώπη euryopa that retains the -u stem in fact exists.
+Toponyms related to that of Europa exist in the territory of ancient Greece, such as that of Europos in ancient Macedonia, as collected by Robert Beekes.